jmbjr/game_designs/gdd/jrpg_beast_brawler.md

     * Check if all enemies are defeated.
 If so, run "Won the Battle" logic
     * Check if the heroes are defeated.
 If so, run "Lost the Battle" logic
     * Determine next entity to act.
 This will be the entity with the current highest initiative stat.
-    * if an enemy has initiative:
+    * if an enemy has highest initiative:
+      * reset their initiative to their starting initiative
       * highlight enemy
       * enemy fight!!!
       * handle stat changes
       * Update Battle Message Log
-    * if a player has initiative:
+    * if a player has highest initiative:
+      * reset their initiative to their starting initiative
       * highlight player
       * allow Player Battle Menu Option navigation
       * handle picked option